 The Simms wader boots are trusted for their quality and durability.
 Whether you are skidding rocks or in knee-deep water, these are built to hold up.
 I have walked miles upon miles in them, but they won’t budge for countless seasons.

-Simms Freestone Wading Boots feature a rubber sole, hence provide excellent traction in rocky rivers.
+Simms Freestone Wading Boots feature a rubber sole, hence providing excellent traction in rocky rivers.
 Wear them on your trip to an uneven, bumpy riverbank, and watch them brave all atrocities.
 The manufacturers claim to use materials of the highest quality.
 The leather and the rubber making up the upper of the boot are scratch-resistant, fit to fight abrasions from rocks and rough water currents.
 Therefore, one of the best wading boots for fly fishing on rocky and slick terrain.

 Another feature that I love about them is that they are exceptionally comfortable.
 The sole is cushioned and uses neoprene lining, keeping the feet warm even in the coldest streams.
-The ankle and toes support is excellent.
+The ankle and toe support is excellent.
 You can walk around all day in them without worrying about sore feet.

 Plus, they don’t add tons of weight to your feet, even after being drenched in water.
 The drainage system is superb and allows easy flow of water through them.